build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 2. Attach a security group to the OCSP instance that allows you to **RDP (port 3389)** into it.
 3. [Allocate an Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [associate the Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) with the EC2 instance.
 4. Gather a public DNS name that resolves to the public IP address of your EC2 instance for use later when setting the OCSP responder URL:
-    * Option 1: (Recommended) If you own a public domain in Route53 or another provider, [create an A record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) that resolves to the IP address of the OCSP instance.
+    * **Option 1: (Recommended)** If you own a public domain in Route53 or another provider, [create an A record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) that resolves to the IP address of the OCSP instance.
 Note down the full DNS name of this record (e.g. ocsp.mydomain.com) as you will need it in the following steps when configuring the CA for OCSP.
-    * Option 2: If you do not own a public domain, you can instead use the [auto-generated public IPv4 DNS name](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) of your EC2 instance.
+    * **Option 2:** If you do not own a public domain, you can instead use the [auto-generated public IPv4 DNS name](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) of your EC2 instance.
 You can find this value in the details tab of your EC2 instance in AWS console.
 Note down the value of the **Public IPv4 DNS** name for the following steps when configuring the CA for OCSP.
-If this value does not appear, please ensure **DNS hostnames** is enabled on your VPC.
+If this value does not appear, please ensure [DNS hostnames](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-hostnames&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) is enabled on your VPC.
     * **Note:** If using a DNS name, it must use a top-level domain found in the [Internet Assigned Numbers Authority (IANA) Root Zone Database](https://www.iana.org/domains/root/db).
 5. [Manually join](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) the OCSP instance to your AD domain, specify a desired computer name (e.g. OCSP), and restart it.
 6. Connect to your Enterprise CA instance (created from the Quick Start template) with an AD user in the Domain Admins or AWS Delegated Administrators group.
 7. Duplicate a new OCSP response signing certificate template:
     * Open **certtmpl.msc**, find **OCSP Response Signing** template, right-click it, select **Duplicate Template**.
+    * Select the **Compatibility** tab, select the operating system used by the enterprise CA. Choose **Server 2016** if using Server 2016 or newer.
+For **Certificate recipient**, select the Windows version used by the OCSP responder instance.
     * Select the **General** tab, give it a name (e.g. CA OCSP Response Signing), and check **Publish certificate in Active Directory**.
 ![Image showing the settings you need to change in the "General" tab of the new Certificate Template you are creating](./images/05-general-tab-certificate-template.png)
     * Select **Security** tab, select **Add…**, select **Object Types…**, check **Computers**, select **OK**.